swiftlang/swift-evolution/proposals/0000-array-uninitialized-initializer.md

 ///   - body: A closure that can modify or deinitialize existing
 ///     elements or initialize new elements.
 ///     - Parameters:
-///       - buffer: An unsafe mutable buffer of the array's full storage,
+///       - buffer: An unsafe mutable buffer of the array's storage, covering
-///         including any uninitialized capacity after the initialized
+///         memory for the number of elements specifed by the `capacity`
-///         elements.
-Only the elements in `buffer[0..<initializedCount]` are
+///         parameter.
+The elements in `buffer[0..<initializedCount]` are
-///         initialized. `buffer` covers the memory for exactly the number of
+///         initialized, the memory in `buffer[initializedCount..<capacity]`
-///         elements specified in the `capacity` parameter.
+///         is uninitialized.
 ///       - initializedCount: The count of the array's initialized elements.
 ///         If you initialize or deinitialize any elements inside `body`,
 ///         update `initializedCount` with the new count for the array.
-/// - Returns: The return value, if any, of the `body` closure parameter. public mutating func withUnsafeMutableBufferPointerToFullCapacity<Result>(
+/// - Returns: The return value, if any, of the `body` closure parameter. public mutating func withUnsafeMutableBufferPointerToStorage<Result>(
     capacity: Int,
     _ body: (
         _ buffer: inout UnsafeMutableBufferPointer<Element>,